It may be too late for triple-digit bitcoin gains, but all is not lost

 Bitcoin is so 2017.
-If you missed out as the virtual currency soared from $1,000 to over $19,000, here are five other digital assets you can jump into with your holiday cash and try to ride the next wave.
+If you missed out as the virtual currency soared from $1,000 to over $19,000, here are five other digital assets you can jump into with your holiday cash and try to ride the next wave...or lose it all in the next crash.

 Several alternative currencies have also seen significant movement in the past year, rising anywhere from 600 to 37,000 percent.
 But before you buy, do your research.